gkorpal/gkorpal.github.io/_reading/book-list.md

 citation:
 ---

-Following are some of the mathematics books that I would recommend reading.
+Following are some of the mathematics books that I would recommend reading (not cover to cover!).
 The inspiration for this list came from the [Chicago undergraduate mathematics bibliography](https://github.com/ystael/chicago-ug-math-bib).

 One might need university library membership to access some of the out-of-print books (or use the power of internet).
 I have arranged the topics and books in the order of increasing requirement for mathematical maturity.